gunjandatta/blog/_posts/2020/2020-05-15-get-workflow-definitions.md

     * 2013 Published
     * 2013 Un-Published

-What the workflows do are irrelevent, since our goal is to identify the using the REST API.
+What the workflows do are irrelevent, since our goal is to identify them using the REST API.

 #### List Workflows (Published)